kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Having a baby with the trumpet teacher

-- This was another set of psychological triggers and symbolism coming from their manipulation tech.
+- This was another set of psychological triggers and symbolism coming from their hypno-tech.
 - The suggestion was that we were going to have a child, myself and the trumpet teacher.
 - The manipulation was extremely powerful and while I was high I did indeed believe this.
 - I saw a newborn in my arms while sitting on the sofa in Carrer Furs one evening probably at the end of April.